savonet/book/introduction.md

 similar.
 Typically, many radios are also streaming on youtube, adding an image or a video, and maybe some information text sliding at the bottom.

+In this book, we will mainly focus on applications.
+More details about the language and underlying ideas behind Liquidsoap can be found in the two articles [@baelde2008webradio; @baelde2011liquidsoap].

 ### Free software

 The Liquidsoap language is a _free software_.
 This of course means that it is